unicode-org/cldr/docs/ldml/tr35-collation.md

 A collation type name that starts with "private-", for example, "private-kana", indicates an incomplete tailoring that is only intended for import into one or more other tailorings (usually for sharing common rules).
 It does not establish a complete sort order.
 An implementation should not build data tables for a private collation type, and should not include a private collation type in a list of available types.

-**Note:**

-* There is an on-line demonstration of collation at [[LocaleExplorer](tr35.md#LocaleExplorer)] that uses the same rule syntax.
+> :point_right: **Note**: There is an on-line demonstration of collation at [[LocaleExplorer](tr35.md#LocaleExplorer)] that uses the same rule syntax.
 (Pick the locale and scroll to "Collation Rules", near the end.)
-* In CLDR 23 and before, LDML collation files used an XML format.
+> :point_right: **Note**: In CLDR 23 and before, LDML collation files used an XML format.
 Starting with CLDR 24, the XML collation syntax is deprecated and no longer used.
 See the _[CLDR 23 version of this document](https://www.unicode.org/reports/tr35/tr35-31/tr35-collation.md#Collation_Tailorings)_ for details about the XML collation syntax.

 #### 3.1.1 <a name="Collation_Type_Fallback" href="#Collation_Type_Fallback">Collation Type Fallback</a>